'Zombie Deer Disease' Is Infecting Animals Across the Country—Are Humans at Risk?

-But in the last few days, media attention has increased after Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, told state lawmakers that he’s concerned that this infection may spread to people.
+Earlier this year, media attention increased around chronic wasting disease after Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, told state lawmakers that he’s concerned that this infection may spread to people.

 “It is probable that human cases of chronic wasting disease associated with consumption with contaminated meat will be documented in the years ahead," Osterholm told the Minnesota legislature last week, as reported by NBC News.
 "It’s possible the number of human cases will be substantial and will not be isolated events.”

 In light of this new development, Health spoke with Brian Appleby, MD, director of the National Prion Disease Pathology Surveillance Center at Case Western Reserve University.
 Here’s how he describes this illness and its spread throughout the United States, plus how worried he thinks we should be.

 What is chronic wasting disease?

 This so-called zombie deer disease—which is related to bovine spongiform encephalopathy (BSE), also known as mad cow disease—gets its nickname from the symptoms it causes.
 A year or so after an animal becomes infected, according to the CDC, it can begin stumbling and acting listless and confused.
 Infected animals can also lose weight rapidly, hence the “wasting” part of the disease’s name.